 - How are we monitoring value-based care/risk-based care contracts currently, with the objective of avoiding any potential emergent cases down the road?

 - Are processes in place to monitor for and stop increased cyber attack attempts, especially in new or modified technology environments such as telehealth that have not been tested previously?

 - Have we implemented processes to safeguard protected health information (PHI) in accordance with HIPAA privacy and security requirements, even in instances where regulators have announced enforcement discretion during the public health emergency (e.g., telehealth, community-based testing centers and business associates disclosing PHI to public health authorities)?

 - Have large IT projects been put on hold (e.g., ERP, EHR, etc.), and, if so, what is the process to get these back underway if they are mission-critical to our future?

-- Has our organization’s IT help desk been able to keep up with demand given the remote workforce’s needs?
+- Has our organisation’s IT help desk been able to keep up with demand given the remote workforce’s needs?
 If not, what are we doing to ensure our people have what they need to do their jobs?

-- Do our organization’s IT resources have the right tools/capabilities to address all the personnel changes that may have happened over the last three months and what may likely occur over the next few?
+- Do our organisation’s IT resources have the right tools/capabilities to address all the personnel changes that may have happened over the last three months and what may likely occur over the next few?

 - Have we considered the use of robotic process automation or bots to perform duties that are manual in nature to ensure control environments remain stable (e.g., nurse/clinician credentialing, employee and vendor exclusions screenings, etc.)?